14 White Dog Breeds in Every Size, Shape & Fluff Level

 Related: Pet Care Experience Examples: Dog Walking Tips and Benefits

-6. Best Brown and White Dog Breed: English Springer Spaniel
+6. Most Beloved Brown and White Dog Breed: English Springer Spaniel

-7. Best White Toy Dog Breed for Lap Snuggles: Shih Tzu
+7. Top White Dog Breed in the Toy Group: Shih Tzu

 Related: Pet First Aid CPR: 5 Lifesaving Steps Every Owner Must Know!